icecube/toise/README.md

 hypothesis would be rejected at 5 sigma in 50% of realizations).

-A [toise](https://en.wikipedia.org/wiki/Toise) is also an archaic French unit of length, area, or volume, depending on context.
+A [toise](https://en.wikipedia.org/wiki/Toise) is also an archaic French unit of length, area, or volume, depending on context. `toise` may also emit projected sensitivities in different units depending on context.

 ## Installation